buildingblocks/tridion-mirror/README.md

 ## Known issues

- * Certain code structures are not fully highlighted in Razor highlighting mode.
+ * Certain code structures are not fully highlighted in RazorTemplate Template Types.
+This functionality is work-in-progress.